Compose-and-Dragons/dungeon.v1/deck/200-RAISE-A-SLM/001-context-this-is-the-way/000-personality-and-soul.md

 paginate: true
 ---

-# Give the model a personality and soul
+# Give the model a personality and soul - Part 1

+> Have a chat with a bot (draft)...